Does the $J^{PC}=1^{+-}$ counterpart of the $X(3872)$ exist?

 The state $B$ is above the $D\bar D^*$ threshold and, therefore, its main decay channel is $D\bar D^*$.
 The state $A$ is below the $D\bar D^*$ threshold.
 Then, its decays to $D\bar D^*$ or $D^*\bar D^*$ channels are forbidden.

 On top of that, some relevant decay channels of both states are the $\omega \eta_c$ and the $\eta J/\psi$.
-These decays go through exchange diagrams where the quarks are rearranged inside the $D^* \bar D^{(*)}$ channels.
+These decays go through exchange diagrams where the quarks are rearranged inside the $D^* \bar D^{(*)}$ channels (see Ref.~\cite{Ortega:2009hj} for details).
 Even if exchanges diagrams are usually small compared to the direct diagrams in coupled-channels calculations, the decay width may be sufficiently large to be measured.
 The $\eta J/\psi$ decay goes through the spin-triplet component, whereas the $\omega \eta_c$ through the spin-singlet one.
 However, the widths corresponding to both decays are of the same order of magnitude, because the phase space of the $\eta J/\psi$ channel is larger than the $\omega \eta_c$ one.

 The $\tilde X(3872)$ particle was spotted in the $J/\psi\pi^+\pi^-$ invariant mass spectrum, so it is worth discussing the details of this decay channel.
 Thinking naively, in view of the dominance of the spin-singlet components, one could expect that the states found must decay through their $h_c(2^1P_1)$ component.
 However, the $h_c(2^1P_1)\to J/\psi \pi^+ \pi^-$ decay is a spin-flip hadronic transition and, therefore, its probability should be low.
-Alternatively, the existence of the spin-triplet component may enhance the $J/\psi\pi^+\pi^-$ branching through the molecular transition $D^+\bar D^{(*)}\to J/\psi f_0$ in P wave, $f_0$ decaying into $\pi^+ \pi^-$ where $f_0$ is a $0^{++}$ meson with $455$ width.
+Alternatively, the existence of the spin-triplet component may enhance the $J/\psi\pi^+\pi^-$ branching through the molecular transition $D^+\bar D^{(*)}\to J/\psi f_0$ in P wave, $f_0$ decaying into $\pi^+ \pi^-$ where $f_0$ is a $0^{++}$ meson with a width of $455$ MeV.

-Regarding radiative decays, since the $h_c(2^1P_1)$ has negative C parity, it is very likely that it decays into a photon plus a pseudoscalar meson such $\eta_c$ and $\eta_c^\prime$.
-Looking at the PDG data~\cite{ParticleDataGroup:2020ssz} of the $h_c(1^1P_1)$ state, for comparison, the widths of these decays may be competitive with the hadronics one.
+Regarding radiative decays, in this work we consider them given by the $c\bar c$ components of the states, and so we don't consider the decay throught the molecular component.
+Since the $h_c(2^1P_1)$ has negative C parity, it is very likely that it decays into a photon plus a pseudoscalar meson such $\eta_c$ and $\eta_c^\prime$.
+Looking at the PDG data~\cite{ParticleDataGroup:2020ssz} of the $h_c(1^1P_1)$ state, for comparison, the widths of these decays may be competitive with the hadronic one.

-As see in Table~\ref{tab:decays}, the widths of the $J/\psi \pi^+ \pi^-$ hadronic decay and the radiative decays $\gamma\eta_c$ and $\gamma\eta_c^\prime$ are of the same order of magnitude, at keV range.
+As seen in Table~\ref{tab:t1}, the widths of the $J/\psi \pi^+ \pi^-$ hadronic decay and the radiative decays $\gamma\eta_c$ and $\gamma\eta_c^\prime$ are of the same order of magnitude, at keV range.
 However, in the case of the state $A$, it represents $\sim\!\!1\,\%$ of the total width, whereas the contribution to the total width is negligible for the state $B$.